johannesippen/johannesippen.com/_posts/2024-07-02-timeless-logo.md

 ---
 title: How to Create a Timeless Logo
-date: 2024-07-09 00:00:00 Z
+date: 2024-07-23 00:00:00 Z
 categories:
 - Brand Design
 excerpt: According to Jessica Hische
-image: "/img/blog/brauncore-cover.jpg"
+image: "/img/blog/timeless-logos.png"
 layout: video
 ---

+{% image /img/blog/timeless-logos.png %}

 Apple.
 Nike.
 McDonalds.
 Coca Cola.
 These are the brands we think about when we talk about timeless logos.
 Iconic logos.
 Logos that outlast a generation.

 It is every brand designers dream to create a logo that becomes a timeless icon – but how?

-The design Jessica Hische speaks about that topic in her talk at Config 2024 – Jessica is mostly known for her work Wes Anderson, Mailchimp or Instagram.
+The designer Jessica Hische speaks about that topic in her talk at Config 2024 – Jessica is mostly known for her work Wes Anderson, Mailchimp or Instagram.
 She calls herself lettering artist or «procrastiworker», and of course all of her work is a great source of inspiration.

 So, what makes a timeless logo?

 ## 1. Be a successful company

-What you have Apple, Nike, McDonalds or Coca Cola in common?
+What do have Apple, Nike, McDonalds or Coca Cola in common?
 It is not a certain shape, a style or the minimalism of their logo.
 It is even simpler: They are successful companies.
 Market leaders for generations.

 If you want to create a timeless logo, you will have to make sure that you are (or work for) a successful company.
 The graphic quality of brand mark doesn’t matter too much, as long as you can associate the logo with the company.
 Take Coca Cola: Their script font isn't too approachable or readable, but you can easily associate it with a product that you have known since your childhood.